trezor/trezor-suite/docs/misc/message_system.md

 #### Signing

 - Signing of the configuration file is performed in CI job in `prebuild` phase.
-- The result is saved into `suite-data/files/message-system` to be bundled with application and manually uploaded to `https://data.trezor.io/config/$environment/config.vX.json` (*TODO* Finish automatic upload of configs to S3).
+- The result is saved into `suite-data/files/message-system` to be bundled with application and automatically uploaded to `https://data.trezor.io/config/$environment/config.vX.json`.
 For example, on localhost, the config is available at `http://localhost:8000/static/message-system/config.vX.jws`.
 - It can be run manually by `yarn workspace @trezor/suite-data msg-system-sign-config` script in suite-data.
 The resulting JWS is stored in `packages/suite-data/files/message-system/` [folder](https://github.com/trezor/trezor-suite/tree/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/files) in `config.vX.jws` file.
 - Development public and private keys are baked into project structure.
 For production environment, these keys are replaced by CI job by production keys.
 This production CI job is activated on `codesign` branches.
-- Development private key can be found in `suite-data/src/message-system/scripts/sign-config.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/scripts/sign-config.ts), the public key can be found in `suite-web` and `suite-desktop` in `next.config.js` files ([web](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-web/next.config.js), [desktop](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-desktop/next.config.js)). *Change when feat/tschuss-next PR is merged*
+- Development private key can be found in `suite-data/src/message-system/scripts/sign-config.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/scripts/sign-config.ts), the public key can be found in `suite-build` in `codesign.ts` ([file](https://github.com/trezor/trezor-suite/blob/0042e719d7d9fa2dff2ed743b0866e64f4ae0216/packages/suite-build/utils/codesign.ts).

 ### Versioning of implementation